Backlang-Org/learn/content/the-basics/variables.md

 day = "Tuesday";
 ```

-## Exercices
+## Exercises

-1. Declare an immutable variable which stores the value of PI.
+1. Declare an immutable variable which stores the value of pi.
-2. Try to reassign the value to `42`.
+2. Try to reassign the value of this to `42`.
     - Why is this not allowed?
-    - How can you allow reassign a value?
+    - How can you allow the reassignment of a variables value?
 3. What is the difference between `char` and `string`?